aliassheikh/dd-dataverse-cli/docs/index.md

 -----------

 Command-line client for the Dataverse API.
 It uses [dans-dataverse-client-lib]{:target="_blank"} to send queries to the [Dataverse API]{:target="_blank"}.
 It is currently work in progress.
-The target version of Dataverse is 6.0.
+The target version of Dataverse is kept in sync with the latest installed by the DANS Data Stations, for example
+[Data Station Archaeology]{:target="_blank"}.

 ### Basic syntax